 The children we support suffer violence, exploitation and abuse.
 This violence doesn’t just happen on the streets.
 In fact, it often happens in places where children should be safest – in their homes or at school.
 Children often end up on the streets because they are escaping violence.
 However, the street is a dangerous substitute.
 Once children arrive on the streets they are increasingly vulnerable to abuse and exploitation.
+We create a space where children feel safe.
+They start to trust us - and we can start working with them to give them the support they need

 We work with all our partners to better understand why and how children are exploited, abused, neglected and denied their rights, and how we can work together to protect and empower them.
 We work intensively with partners to develop programmes that have the protection of children at their very heart.
 We share best practice by encouraging good quality reporting and open discussion about difficult issues.
 We also offer training and support to organisations looking to improve their safeguarding approaches.